Cris Morena: Rebelde Way

 The newspaper La Nación was less critical and even gave the show a positive nod.
 They rated the show as "Good" and, although it criticized the characters for being excessively stereotyped, it concludes the stereotypes are made acceptable because the telenovela distances itself from any realistic tone.
 It also commented that "you could find everything in the show.
 From very good young actors, such as Camila Bordonaba to terrible ones, such as Coco Maggio.
 There are some extremely well-done sequences while others look cheap".
 It concluded that the biggest attractions for teenagers were the glamorous setting and the fun music and that the dialogues were fun and reflected the way teenager really talked.

-However, it was not only critics that weren't too fond of the show.
+However, it was not only critics that were not too fond of the show.
 Church organization and even the Argentine Camara de Anunciantes (Chamber of Advertisers), a self-regulated group formed by huge ad executives in the country, protested the show.
 In 2002, Morena was interviewed for the TV show Horizontal/Vertical to promote Rebelde Way.
 Carlos Polimenni, a journalist and panelist on the program, attacked her, arguing her TV shows were "crap" and "too commercial".
 Morena, visibly upset, replied: "You're such an idiot.
 You pretend to be a serious journalist while being a panelist in a gossip show".
 In 2003, Morena fired back at critics, saying: "Critics are increasingly distant of the general public opinion.
 They are so out of touch with reality they remind me of politics.
-And politics aren't exactly doing well at their jobs right now, are they?".
+And politics are not exactly doing well at their jobs right now, are they?".
 She continued: "Some people say my programs are too commercial.
 What's wrong with that?
 The ideal recipe in television is to do a show that's well done and successful.
-It doesn't makes any sense to do a show or a musical or an art exhibition for a minimal audience.
+It does not makes any sense to do a show or a musical or an art exhibition for a minimal audience.
 What I want to do is to get to biggest number of people I can in the best way possible".

 While Rebelde Way and the spawned band Erreway were popular in Argentina, they achieved even more in Israel, where the show benefited from the hype surrounding Chiquititas.
 Rebelde Way soon became the most-watched show among children and teenagers in the country, the group was contracted by several companies, from McDonald's to Swatch, to promote their products and their concerts in Tel Aviv were attended by over 100,000 people.
 Hysteria was so big that they were headlines of the country's biggest and most important newspaper on the day of their arrival in the country.
 A phenomenon so big was never before seen in Israel and even though several kids and teenage-oriented shows of the same vein were aired later in the country, most of them coming from Argentina, never a show came close to the mass hysteria Rebelde Way caused among Israeli youth.
 Argentina is still instantaneously connected with this show by Israeli natives and both the Mexican and the Brazilian versions were also aired.